AWARDS Nomination Process

 • Ensuring safe and clean water for consumption and medical procedures is essential.

-• Ensuring that healthcare workers are up to date with recommended vaccinations, such as influenza and hepatitis B, is important in preventing the spread of vaccine-preventable diseases.
+• Ensuring that healthcare workers are up to date with recommended health protocols

 Standards of quality for a Hospital / Medical Clinic